 Experiment with and manage different versions of your project with the Alternatives feature.
 Project alternatives let you save ‘snapshots’ of a project in different states, including different arrangements or mixes.
 Alternatives are conveniently saved as part of the project, and each has its own set of backup versions.

 Autosave maintains a continuous backup of your work so you don’t lose important changes if something goes wrong.
 If a project closes unexpectedly, you can choose between the autosaved and last manually saved version of the project.

-When you record, bounce or export audio files with Logic Pro, tempo events are automatically included.
+When you record, bounce or export audio files with Logic Pro X, tempo events are automatically included.
 With Flex Time, this means audio imported from other Logic projects can automatically conform to the tempo of the current project, even if there are tempo changes.
-Project markers come along for the ride too, so the bounced stem you send to a friend can include a marker telling him where and what you’d like him to play.
+Project markers come along for the ride too, so the bounced stem you send to a friend can include a marker telling them where and what you’d like them to play.

 Selective Track Import makes it easy to transfer track contents and setups between projects.
 Pick and choose the components to import, such as the regions, effect plug-ins, sends and more, on a track-by-track basis.
 For example, you might like the sound you’ve dialled in for the vocal track in the current version of the song, but the performance is better in an older version.
 Selective Track Import lets you bring in the previous performance with just a few clicks.
 Alternatively, you can import just the mix from one project without changing the audio tracks in the current session.

 Logic Pro X also provides a flexible set of options for bouncing single or multiple tracks at a time, so you can easily share the audio files with other musicians or engineers you’re collaborating with.
 You can choose whether the bounced files render in the effects or existing automation on any of the tracks.